 Gradelink is our school's grading software and also serves as the school's database.
 Please make sure you create an account for your family.
 Test scores, classwork/homework assignments, projects and class participation are all considered as part of the grade earned by the student for a particular subject.
-All Saints School will follow the grading scale of the Diocese of Cleveland.

-The system used in Kindergarten is as follows:
+All Saints School follows the grading scale used by elementary schools of the Diocese of Cleveland.

-- S Satisfactory - N Needs Improvement
+Kindergarten: The grading system used in Kindergarten is:

-Report cards in kindergarten are given out twice a year (January and June).
+S - Satisfactory N - Needs Improvement Report cards are given out twice a year (January and June).

-The system used in Grades One & Two are as follows:
+Grades One & Two: The grading system used in Grades One & Two is: